 have to confess

-I didn't know about the patents the company holds in relation to
+I didn't know for example about the patents the company holds in relation to

 there are 9 individual patents relating to insert technology that Dr. Dale

 How much does all this matter when you've got a Fisher putter in your hands,

 listings for a Fisher putter in your region

 How do Fisher putters look behind the ball?